octo-technology/OpenTezos/docs/michelson/language-basics.md

 ## Explicit failure

 When invoking a smart contract, the execution of the sequence of instructions may terminate.
 In this case the transaction is considered finalized.
-If the execution of the sequence of instructions throws an exception, the transaction is considered to be rejected.
-The following sections will introduce the `FAIL` Michelson instruction which is responsible for throwing an error.
+If the execution of the sequence of instructions stops before the end, the transaction is considered to be rejected.
+The following sections will introduce the `FAIL` Michelson instruction which is responsible for throwing an error (for stopping the execution).